 - The stimulus legislation created a new category of covered expenses that may be included in non-payroll costs.
 We detailed those in this article about the new PPP loans.
 These expanded expense categories apply to anyone with a PPP loan that has not yet been forgiven, even if you received it in 2020.

-For many self-employed individuals, forgiveness will be based largely or entirely on what’s called “owner’s compensation replacement” which is based on the net profit of your business.
+For many self-employed individuals, PPP loan forgiveness will be based largely or entirely on owner’s compensation replacement.
 We discuss this in detail in our article: Self-employed: How to Fill Out the PPP Forgiveness Application.

 The Bottom Line on Applying for PPP When Self-Employed